Using dead-letter queues to process undelivered events in EventBridge - Amazon EventBridge

 EventBridge DLQs are standard Amazon SQS queues that EventBridge uses to store events that couldn't successfully be delivered to a target.
 When you create a rule and add a target, you can choose whether or not to use a DLQ.
 When you configure a DLQ, you can retain any events that weren't successfully delivered.
 Then you can resolve the issue that resulted in the failed event delivery and process the events at a later time.

 Event errors are handled in different ways.
 Some events are dropped or sent to a DLQ without any retry attempts.
-For example, for errors that result from missing permissions to a target, or a target resource that no longer exists, all retry attempts fail until an action is taken to resolve the underlying issue.
-Rather than retrying, EventBridge sends these events directly to the DLQ, if you have one.
+For example, for errors that result from missing permissions to a target, or if a target resource that no longer exists, no retry attempts will happen until action is taken to resolve the underlying issue.
+EventBridge sends these events directly to the target DLQ, if you have specified one.

 When an event delivery fails, EventBridge publishes an event to Amazon CloudWatch metrics indicating that a target invocation failed.
 If you use a DLQ, additional metrics are sent to CloudWatch including InvocationsSentToDLQ and InvocationsFailedToBeSentToDLQ.